 Location Makes a Difference

-Because land is a limited resource, cities like New York and San Francisco that are highly developed and don’t have many opportunities for expansion tend to have higher costs than cities that have a lot of space to grow.
+Because land is a limited resource, cities like New York and San Francisco which are highly developed and don’t have many expansion opportunities tend to have higher costs than cities that have a lot of space to grow.
 Some of these towns feature a high number of vacant homes and areas that have fallen into ruin.
 It is vital to note that geography influences whether certain housing options will work better than others.

 What Are Some Starter Home Alternatives?